-To be eligible for the fall 2016 scholars program, students must apply by June 6, 2016.All applicants will be notified of a decision by June 30, 2016.
+To be eligible for the fall 2017 scholars program, students must apply by June 6, 2017.
+All applicants will be notified of a decision by June 30, 2017.
 Future deadlines will be announced with the dates remaining fairly similar.
+Scholarships/stipends will be awarded based upon availability of funds, as determined by the Pre-Law Director.
+Before applying, students should contact the Pre-Law Director.